-Please indicate in the appropriate place if your child has an education, health and care plan (EHCP).
+You are not required to complete the online form however if you wish to do so, please indicate in the appropriate place if your child has an education, health and care plan (EHCP).
 Please name the local authority dealing with your child.

-Cared For Children - also known as Looked after Children (LAC)
+Cared For Children - previously known as Looked after Children (LAC)

-The School Admissions Code 2021 requires that schools' oversubscription criteria must give priority to cared for children and previously cared for children.
-Previously cared for children are children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).
+The School Admissions Code 2021 requires that schools' oversubscription criteria must give priority to cared for children or children who have previously been cared for but immediately after being cared for become the subject of an adoption, residence or special guardianship order.
+This includes those children who appear, to the Admission Authority, to have been in state care outside of England, and ceased to be in state care as a result of being adopted (See Section 1.7 of the Admission Code).
 Please provide proof with your application if you wish to be considered under this criterion.